-I received a bachelor degree in Communication and Multimedia Design (CMD) in 2009.
-Given my innate interest in design and digital technology, the choice for CMD was quite easy.
-During these years, I gathered the knowledge and obtained the tools to listen to the desires of clients, interpret them, and translate these desires into creative new media solutions that meet the social, economical, and cultural contexts of the targeted audience.
+I received my Bachelor’s degree in Communication and Multimedia Design (CMD) in 2009.
+The choice for CMD was quite easy given my innate interest in design and digital technology.
+CMD helped me how to listen to the user’s needs and translate these needs into creative new solutions that meet the social, economical, and cultural contexts of the targeted audience.

-After wrapping up CMD I wanted to know more about the complexities of the new media I had learned to design for.
-By following the master program New Media and Digital Culture (NMDC) at Utrecht University, I seized the opportunity to critically reflect on the entanglements between society, culture, politics and technology.
-The NMDC master program helps to acquire the tools to critically reflect on the increasingly important role of new media in our present-day information society.
-I received my master’s degree, graduating with honours, in 2012.
+After wrapping up my Bachelor’s I wanted to know more about the complexities of new media.
+By following the Master’s program New Media and Digital Culture at the University of Utrecht I learned to critically reflect on the entanglements between society, culture, politics and technology and the increasingly important role of new media in our present-day information society.
+I received my Master’s degree, graduating with honours, in 2012.